usertesting/biscuit/README.md

 ## Performing a release

 First, go to `lib/biscuit/version.rb` and update the gem to the version you'd like.
 We follow semantic versioning, if you have questions about this please consult this [document](https://semver.org/).
 After merging the change into the default branch you can go [here](https://github.com/usertesting/biscuit/releases/new) and publish a new release.
+Which will automatically push the new version to rubygems.org

 ## License